Antarctic bottom water: Potential for AABW Disruption

-Due to the cold temperatures and high density of AABW, changes coming from increased surface water temperatures and increased ice melt can impact how the water flows.
+Increased intrusion of warm Circumpolar Deep Water coupled with enhanced ice shelf basal melting can impact the formation of dense shelf waters.
 For surface water to become deep water, it must be very cold and saline.
-Much of the deep-water formation comes from brine rejection where the water deposited is extremely saline and cold, making it extremely dense.
-The increased ice melt that occurred starting in the early 2000s has created a period of fresher water between 2011-2015 within the bottom water.
-This has been distinctly prevalent in Antarctic bottom waters near West Antarctica primarily in the Weddell Sea area.
+Much of the deep-water formation comes from brine rejection, where the water deposited is extremely saline and cold, making it extremely dense.
+The increased ice melt that occurred starting in the early 2000s has created a period of fresher water between 2011 and 2015 within the bottom water.
+This has been distinctly prevalent in Antarctic bottom waters near West Antarctica, primarily in the Weddell Sea area.

 While the freshening of the AABW has corrected itself over the past few years with a decrease in ice melt, the potential for more ice melt in the future still poses a threat.
-With the potential increase in ice melt at extreme enough levels, it can have a serious impact on the ability for deep sea water to be formed.
+With the potential increase in ice melt at extreme-enough levels, it can have a serious impact on the ability for deep sea water to be formed.
 While this would create a slowdown referenced above, it may also create additional warming.
 Increased stratification coming from the fresher and warmer waters will reduce bottom and deep-water circulation and increase warm water flows around Antarctica.
 The sustained warmer surface waters would only increase the level of ice melt, stratification, and the slowdown of the AABW circulation and formation.
 Additionally, without the presence of those colder waters producing brine rejection which deposits to the AABW, there may eventually be no formation of bottom water around Antarctica anymore.
-This would impact more than Antarctica as AABW plays a major role in bottom water formation and deep-sea circulation which deposits oxygen to the deep sea and is a major carbon sink.
+This would impact more than Antarctica, as AABW plays a major role in bottom water formation and deep-sea circulation, which deposits oxygen to the deep sea and is a major carbon sink.
 Without these connections, the deep sea will become drastically changed with the potential for collapse in entire deep-sea communities.

+Some studies indicate that WSBW formation in the Weddell Sea is dominantly driven by wind-driven sea ice changes, however, and that increased sea ice formation overcompensates for the melting of ice sheets, rendering the effects of melting Antarctic glaciers on WSBW minimal.